 - Not forgetting the humans, there will be over 180 stalls for boutique doggy shopping and artisan dining showcasing some the amazing produce from the New Forest and along the south coast (with delicious doggy menus for pups of course)

 - The chance to hear inspiring talks in the Dogstival Lounge hosted by BBC Radio’s Barking Blonde Anna Webb.
 We’re really pleased to hear Dogstival is supporting four charities in its first year; RSPCA, Canine Partners and two local rescue centres, Waggy Tails and Hampshire Hounds who’ll also be in the lounge so you can listen to all the great work they do.
-You can also hear from local wildlife organisations such as the National Parks, Bird Aware Solent and the Hampshire Wildlife Trust and of course, Chris Packham; devoted dog-lover and decorated naturalist
+You can also hear from local wildlife organisations such as the National Parks, Bird Aware Solent and the Hampshire Wildlife Trust

 - Last but definitely not least, celebrate local pets, people and businesses, who’ve overcome challenges, demonstrated bravery, worked hard for a cause or gone the extra mile to make a dog feel welcome with The Dogstival Awards